NR2003-Ryan/NR2003-Tandem-Drafting/README.md

 **Want to make your own version?**

-Here's how it works under the hood:
+Here's how this mod works under the hood:

 1. Modified .exe